Devin Booker: 2018–19 season: Franchise player

 On July 7, 2018, Booker signed a five-year, $158 million maximum contract extension with the Suns.

 On September 10, he was ruled out for six weeks after undergoing surgery to repair the fifth metacarpophalangeal joint in his right hand after he jammed it in practice on March 14, 2018.
 He recovered in time for the Suns' season opener on October 17, scoring 35 points in a 121–100 victory over the Dallas Mavericks.
-Throughout the beginning of the season, he had multiple 30+ point games despite missing a six-game stretch when he strained his hamstring.
-On January 24, Booker became the fifth youngest player in NBA history to reach 5,000 career points, behind LeBron James, Kevin Durant, Carmelo Anthony, and Dwight Howard.
+Throughout the beginning of the season, he had multiple 30-plus-point games despite missing a six-game stretch when he strained his hamstring.
+On January 24, Booker became the fifth-youngest player in NBA history to reach 5,000 career points, behind LeBron James, Kevin Durant, Carmelo Anthony, and Dwight Howard.

 On February 25, he scored 20 points to help the Suns break a franchise-record 17-game losing streak with a 124–121 win over the Miami Heat.
 On March 25, he scored 59 points in a 125–92 loss to the Utah Jazz.
 On March 27, he scored 50 points in a 124–121 loss to the Wizards, becoming the youngest player in NBA history with consecutive 50-point games.
-He also became first player in franchise history to reach 50 in back-to-back games.
+He also became the first player in franchise history to reach 50 in back-to-back games.
 On April 3, in a 118–97 loss to the Jazz, Booker sprained his left ankle, ruling him out for the last three games of the season.